wp-plugins/resize-image-after-upload/readme.txt

 1. Full preview of the settings screen

 == Changelog ==

+= 1.1.1 =
+* [Fix] Corrected functionality that sets default plugin options if the plugin version number changes.
+* [Fix] Adds default option for max-height value.
+* [Update] Updated the screenshot to include new maximum height field.
+* [Update] Increased the default maximum height and width to 1200px each.

 = 1.1.0 =
 * [Update] Added ability to set maximum height (thanks @Wonderm00n).